 We Protect Habitat

-- We monitor thousands of river gauges nationwide to make the United States a weather-ready nation.
+- Monitoring thousands of river gauges nationwide to make the United States a weather-ready nation.
 These measuring devices provide timely flood forecasts and warnings that protect life and property.

-- We collect pre- and post-restoration data on vegetation, soil, water quality, fish population and migration, water levels, and more.
+- Collecting pre- and post-restoration data on vegetation, soil, water quality, fish population and migration, water levels, and more.

-- We coordinate with volunteer stream monitors who record data and watch for significant changes.
+- Coordinating with volunteer stream monitors who record data and watch for significant changes.

-- We provide data including aerial surveys, temperature, nutrient levels, instream flow, and more.
+- Providing data including aerial surveys, temperature, nutrient levels, instream flow, and more.

-- We develop publications and programs for river constituents to learn about habitat health.
+- Developing publications and programs for river constituents to learn about habitat health.

 We Restore Habitat

-Where river habitat has been disrupted by human activity, we work to repair damage and prevent further harm.
+Where river habitat has been disrupted by human activity, we work to repair damage and prevent further harm by:

-- We remove barriers to fish migration, like dams, restoring natural conditions to help fish survive and reproduce.
+- Removing dams and other barriers to fish migration.
+This work restores natural conditions to help fish survive and reproduce.

-- We restore riverbanks and floodplains, reducing erosion and buffering extreme flooding while creating seasonal habitat for wetland creatures.
+- Restoring riverbanks and floodplains.
+This reduces erosion and buffers extreme flooding while creating seasonal habitat for wetland creatures.

-- We reconnect wetlands and estuaries, restoring water movement, improving filtration and providing shelter and food for young fish.
+- Reconnecting wetlands and estuaries.
+This restores water movement, improves filtration and provides shelter and food for young fish.

 We Partner with State and Local Organizations

-- We collaborate with the U.S. Environmental Protection Agency, U.S. Fish and Wildlife Service, and state and local organizations to remediate and restore rivers damaged by hazardous waste or oil contamination.
+- Collaborating with the U.S. Environmental Protection Agency, U.S. Fish and Wildlife Service, and state and local organizations to remediate and restore rivers damaged by hazardous waste or oil contamination.

-- We provide funding to launch restoration projects that engage multiple partners.
+- Providing funding to launch restoration projects that engage multiple partners.

-- We share knowledge, expertise, and advice for best practices.
+- Sharing knowledge, expertise, and advice for best practices.

-- We conduct research that enhances scientific understanding and provides data to universities, NGOs, and the public.
+- Conducting research that enhances scientific understanding and provides data to universities, NGOs, and the public.

-- We offer job skills training and jobs for veterans through conservation corps.
+- Offering job skills training and jobs for veterans through conservation corps.